freemint/freemint.github.io/README.md

 ## Get in touch

 Right now, the best place to get in touch is still the (new) [FreeMiNT Mailing List](http://mail.atariforge.org/mailman/listinfo/freemint-list) where all (more or less) FreeMiNT related things are discussed.
-If you just want to contribute or found a bug, check out [our wiki page](https://github.com/freemint/freemint/wiki/Newcomer%27s-corner#contributing) and/or [file an issue](https://github.com/freemint/freemint/issues).
+If you want to contribute or found a bug, check out [our wiki page](https://github.com/freemint/freemint/wiki/Newcomer%27s-corner#contributing) and/or [file an issue](https://github.com/freemint/freemint/issues).

+Oh, and by the way, the old mailing list can be found here: http://mikro.atari.org/mint/index.html, all the way back from 1993 to 2016.

 ## Acknowledgements